-- Under the Water Act 1912 and/or the Water Management Act 2000, the Applicant is required to obtain all necessary water licences for the development. - The Applicant should consult with DPI Water regarding the licensing requirements for the final landform and any associated impacts on the Bowmans Creek and Glennies Creek catchments.
+- Under the Water Act 1912 and/or the Water Management Act 2000, the Applicant is required to obtain all necessary water licences for the development prior to water take occurring. - The Applicant should consult with DPIE Water regarding the licensing requirements for the final landform and any associated impacts on the Bowmans Creek and Glennies Creek catchments.